czrnkp/aws-getting-started/README.md

-# aws-getting-started
+# AWS-getting-started
 AWS Marketplace offer - getting started with BlockApps STRATO on AWS

-# BlockApps STRATO instance on AWS marketplace
+## BlockApps STRATO instance on AWS marketplace
 - On the AWS marketplace search for the keyword "blockapps" or "blockchain" and you'll find our listed offer (with a 5-day free trial edition).

 *This individual STRATO instance (private blockchain node, self-contained and sufficient for prototyping and light POC's) provides a RESTful web API on the HTTP port for querying the blockchain and compiling and uploading contracts.*

-## Steps to run STRATO Developer Edition using the AWS marketplace AMI
+### Steps to run STRATO Developer Edition using the AWS marketplace AMI

 *All the setup is already done for you in the packaged AMI, just run the startup script to launch the platform services.*